CamoCatX/camocatx.github.io/about.md

 ### Some of my Experiences
 * * *

-* In the PortSwigger's Web Security Academy Hall of Fame (TOP50, Jan 2024)
+* In the <a href="https://portswigger.net/web-security/hall-of-fame" class="no-decoration"><code class="language-plaintext highlighter-rouge">PortSwigger's Web Security Academy Hall of Fame</code></a> (TOP 50, Jan 2024)

-* Solved all of the <a href="https://portswigger.net/web-security/learning-path" class="no-decoration"><code class="language-plaintext highlighter-rouge">Web Security Academy</code></a> Labs (264 as of Jan 2024) and really appreciate the great effort they've been putting to prepare this world-class material.
+* Solved all <a href="https://portswigger.net/web-security/learning-path" class="no-decoration"><code class="language-plaintext highlighter-rouge">Web Security Academy</code></a> Labs (264 as of Jan 2024) and really appreciate the great effort they've been putting to prepare this world-class material.
 My current(Jan 2024) rank is 13. <a href="https://portswigger.net" class="no-decoration"><code class="language-plaintext highlighter-rouge">Portswigger</code></a>'s Research is the best in Web Security and their Web Security Academy and Burp Suite are highly recommended.

 * In the Top 1% of <a href="https://tryhackme.com" class="no-decoration"><code class="language-plaintext highlighter-rouge">TryHackMe</code></a>, solved more than 150 rooms.
 This is another great world-class resource that I highly recommend.
 It is extremely addictive perhaps even more than video games! and you'll also learn a ton and grow as a Cybersecurity expert, both blue and redteam contents are fantastic.